Mark-Venture/Documents/Electronics_Needed_for_R2.md

 * [DFPlayer Mini MP3 Player for Arduino/ESP32](https://a.co/d/03fNwlU8)  (Single)
   * If out of stock, alternate source is [5PC Mini MP3 Module](https://a.co/d/0akwmUBJ)  This often is the same price as a single, but includes 5.
 Having extras is not a bad thing.
 * MicroSD card.
-Up to 32gig card can be used, but must be formatted as FAT32
+Up to 32gig card can be used, but must be formatted as FAT32, not ExtFat or NTFS.

 NOTE: For speakers, see “Optional Parts” section below for info.
 If using the DFPlayer Carrier board and an amplifier, you will also likely need a 3.5mm male to 3.5mm male cable.  (aka 1/4" male to 1/4" male)

 ## **DFPlayer Mini Carrier**:
 Optional but highly recomended as it makes connecting the DFPlayer easier and neater with the DroidLink Master.
+The DFPlayer Mini Carrier allows you to run a single 3Pin wire from the DroidLink Master to the DFPlayer carrier.
+No need to mess with individual wires and connections.
+Plus it mounts nicely to the MCU.

 * Contact  [Droidlink77@gmail.com](mailto:Droidlink77@gmail.com) for availability and price.